-Florida Oceanographic Society’s nighttime sea turtle walk program is conducted under a state permit and will begin with an educational presentation on sea turtle biology and conservation followed by the opportunity, if nature cooperates, for guests to go out on the beach to observe the nesting behavior of a loggerhead sea turtle.
+These walks, which are authorized under a special permit issued by the State of Florida, provide a possible opportunity for you to witness a nesting loggerhead sea turtle in a safe and legal manner.
+Each turtle walk will begin with an educational presentation on sea turtle biology and conservation in Florida Oceanographic Society’s classroom, followed by the opportunity, if nature cooperates, for guests to go out on the beach to observe the nesting behavior of a loggerhead sea turtle.

 Location: Florida Oceanographic Coastal Center – 890 NE Ocean Blvd., Stuart, FL 34996

-Age restrictions: Participants must be at least 8 years of age.
-Guests under 18 must be accompanied by an adult.
+Age restrictions: Participants must be at least 10 years of age.
+Guests under 18 must be accompanied by an adult guardian.

-- Following the educational classroom program, guests will wait at the Coastal Center until a sea turtle is spotted by our scouts out on the beach.
+- Following a mandatory educational classroom program, guests will wait at the Coastal Center until a sea turtle is spotted by our scouts out on the beach.
 An educational film will be shown during this time.

 - Cut off time for scouts to find a viewable turtle is 11:30 pm.

-- Participants must have their own means of transportation to follow the group from Florida Oceanographic to the beach access.
+- Participants must have their own means of transportation to follow the group from the Florida Oceanographic Coastal Center to the beach access.